Washington Redskins Logo

 Washington Redskins Logo 1970-1971

 Vince Lombardi, a Washington Redskins coach, insisted on a radically new logo.
 The logo of that period shows the capital “R,” reflecting the team’s name.
 The sign is placed on a white background in the center of the circle.
-The letter itself, like the edging of the graphic symbol, is painted in dark red.
-On the right side are two white feathers with yellow tips – a reference to the Native American theme.
+Like the graphic symbol’s edging, the letter itself is painted in dark red.
+On the right are two white feathers with yellow tips, a reference to the Native American theme.

 1972 – 1981